vmware-archive/clarity/apps/website/get-started/roadmap.md

 This is a new component, and doesn't exist today in Clarity Angular.
 We are working with our friends at Porsche Informatik who have the [Clarity Addons](https://github.com/porscheinformatik/clarity-addons/) library to bring this component into Clarity Core.
 This is currently available in `beta`, see [the breadcrumb component on Storybook](https://clarity.design/storybook/core/?path=/story/components-breadcrumb--page).

-## In Progress Work

-### Core Components

-Clarity is actively working on creating our Clarity Core components.
-Our long term goal is to provide a greater level of capabilities through Clarity Core for the next generation of applications to depend upon for the long term.
-We are also working to ensure that accessibility is included by default in all of our Core components.

 #### Vertical Navigation

 This is a new component, designed to replace the Vertical Nav in Clarity Angular.
 We will then explore building out the other navigational items such as a Header, Subnav, and mobile friendly behaviors.
+This is currently available in `beta`, see [the navigation component on Storybook](https://clarity.design/storybook/core/?path=/story/components-navigation--page).

 #### Tree View

 This is a new component, designed to replace Clarity Angular Tree View.
 We are building out a set of components to compose a nested tree of items and allow users to navigate through directories or select items from a nested list.
+This is currently available in `beta`, see [the tree view component on Storybook](https://clarity.design/storybook/core/?path=/story/components-tree-view--page).

+## In Progress Work

+### Core Components

+Clarity is actively working on creating our Clarity Core components.
+Our long term goal is to provide a greater level of capabilities through Clarity Core for the next generation of applications to depend upon for the long term.
+We are also working to ensure that accessibility is included by default in all of our Core components.

 #### Datagrid